anteroa/CTF-Notes/THM Crypto Challenges/Crack the hash.md

 There are several ways to get this done, and the easiest is to try all hashes on crackstation and see if there is a password for them already on the site.
 This has the benefit of being fast is not requiring any real cracking but, for education purposes we will go ahead and crack these hashes with good old hashcat.
-Also, not all hashes can be found on crackstation.
+Also, not all hashes can be found on crackstation/similar sites.

 Hash 1 command(MD5):